vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - Liquidation: Issuer burns Synth and uses Oracle signature to confiscate the collateral
 - Re-Issuance: The collateral is unlocked and sent to the new covenant (that is built with new parameters); more collateral may be added.
-The amount of Synth linked to the the old covenant is burned, and different amount of synth is issued, according to current RA price
+The amount of Synth linked to the the old covenant is burned, and a different amount of synth is issued, according to current RA price

 The mechanism of maintaining the price correspondence